Trial with a plan target Use the 2-hour trial to test login, app install, and whether V04, V06, or V08 fits.

 Entry monthly option

-Standard V03 and V04 cloud devices are listed around $4.99 per 30 days in official billing materials.
+Standard V03 and V04 cloud devices start around $4.99 per 30 days, with Android 14, Android 15, and Android 16 options available.

 Mid-tier monthly price